OAuth 2.0 vs 2.1: What Changed and How to Migrate

 Refresh tokens in OAuth 2.0 could remain valid indefinitely.
 A stolen refresh token provided persistent access until manual revocation occurred.
 These long-lived tokens created a huge window for attackers.

-OAuth 2.1 requires refresh token rotation.
-Now, every time you refresh a token, the server issues a new refresh token and immediately invalidates the old one.
+OAuth 2.1 requires that refresh tokens for public clients be either sender-constrained or one-time use, which in practice means most implementations adopt rotation.
+With rotation, every time you use a refresh token, the server issues a new one and invalidates the old one.
 This limits the damage from token theft: a stolen refresh token works exactly once before it’s useless.

 Implement rotation carefully to avoid breaking user sessions.
 Make sure your authorization server handles refresh requests atomically: it must issue the new token before invalidating the old one to prevent race conditions.